World Network of Biosphere Reserves: Mission

 The World Network of Biosphere Reserves (WNBR) of the UNESCO MAB Programme consists of a dynamic and interactive network of sites of excellence.
 It works to foster the harmonious integration of people and nature for conservation and sustainable development through participatory dialogue, knowledge sharing, poverty reduction, human well-being improvements, respect for cultural values and by improving society's ability to cope with climate change.
 It is a unique tool for international cooperation through the exchange of experiences and know-how, capacity-building and the promotion of best practices.

-The network
+Network

 Map of the Biosphere Reserves, as of 2013.
 Note: the transboundary places are included among all the countries in which they are located, and therefore have been counted several times.

 As of September 2025, the network consisted of 784 biosphere reserves in 142 countries (including 25 transboundary sites) occurring in all regions of the world.